-The Federal TRiO Ronald E McNair Postbaccalaureate Achievement program is funded by the US Department of Education.
-It is a graduate school preparatory program whose objective is to assist college students from disadvantaged background to enter graduate schools.
+The Federal TRiO Ronald E. McNair Postbaccalaureate Achievement program is funded by the US Department of Education.
+It is a graduate school preparatory program whose objective is to assist college students from disadvantaged backgrounds to enter graduate schools.
 Please explore our website for more information about the McNair program and about the McNair program at UW-Eau Claire.

 How do I find a mentor if I am interested in the program?

 Each McNair scholar must have a dedicated mentor.
 If you do not have a mentor or were not nominated despite being eligible and interested, then please contact the McNair program.
 Provided we find you eligible to enter the program, we can work with you to find a suitable mentor.